It’s important to understand what you’re looking for with your VW Transporter Interior.

 - VW Caravelle / VW Multivan

-Generally the best vehicle to use for your campervan conversion is the VW Transporter Panel Van (T6.1) This is because it the most affordable of the vans and is a blank canvas to start you campervan conversion.
+Generally, the best vehicle to use for your campervan conversion is the VW Transporter Panel Van (T6.1) This is because it is the most affordable of the vans and is a blank canvas to start your campervan conversion.
 Check out our guide on choosing your base vehicle.

 How big is the VW Transporter Interior?

 - VW Transporter Interior dimensions are W: 1700mm H: 1410mm L: 2575mm.

 This should give you plenty of space to work with for your conversion.
 You want to keep in mind that the front seats of your van will usually need to swivel to enable you to convert the rear of the vehicle.
 This means you need the space for the seats to turn around.
 Take this into account when designing where your fridge and furniture goes.